Beniofh/Checking_Fish-Predict_variables/README.md

 This `data` folder will not be pushed with git thanks to `.gitignore`.

-Finaly, some scripts can create an 'output' folder at the root.
+Finally, some scripts can create an 'output' folder at the root.
 This `output` folder will not be pushed with git thanks to `.gitignore`.